berkekahramann/CTFs/README.md

 # CTFs
 # TryHackMe CTF Write-ups

-This repository contains my CTF write-ups from TryHackMe.
+This repository contains my CTF write-ups.
 All content is shared **in accordance with the platform rules**.
 In some CTFs, the actual flag values have been replaced with `[FLAG FOUND]`.

 ## Index